 “The Music Industry program at SUNY Oneonta changed my life completely.
 I first started college at SUNY Cortland studying Business Economics.
-I was a Resident Advisor there at Cortland and during one of my normal hall duty walks throughout the dorm floors, I came across one of my students in his room making music with his laptop and drum machine.
+I was a Resident Advisor there at Cortland and during one of my normal hall duty walks throughout the dorm floors; I came across one of my students in his room making music with his laptop and drum machine.
 I was amazed and that day I decided to transfer to SUNY Oneonta and major in Music Industry with a Minor in Audio Production.
-I loved my 2 years at Oneonta and the experience I gained.
+I loved my 2 years at Oneonta and the experienced I gained.
 It was by far the best college I attended compared to any of my previous years at any collegiate level.

 The classes I took were straight up about the Music Business and how it all works.
 I could have not loved that anymore about the program there.
 It made me want to learn more and study more about the music industry thoroughly.
 I enjoyed going to class, playing the piano and being able to work in all the recording studios available.